-This is a full-time, fast-paced, 25-week distance program; it’s accelerated and intense.
+This is a full-time, fast-paced, 6-month distance program; it's accelerated and intense.
 You should plan on 45 to 50 hours per week at your facility and an additional 5 to 10 hours per week working on assignments outside of your rotations.
 The schedules does not include any breaks, vacations or holidays other than those observed by your facilities.

 There is no part-time option, and working or volunteering during the internship is strongly discouraged; you will need all of your energy and focus for the internship!